Public opinion brigades

-The public opinion brigades (Dư luận viên, Tuyên truyền viên) is a state-sponsored web brigade of the Communist Party of Vietnam or linked to the Communist Government of Vietnam.
+The public opinion brigades (dư luận viên, or tuyên truyền viên) is a state-sponsored web brigade of the Communist Party of Vietnam or linked to the Communist Government of Vietnam.

-Similar to Russia's web brigades and China's 50 Cent Army, participants report that they are organized into teams and groups of commentators that participate in Vietnamese and international political blogs and Internet forums using sockpuppets and large-scale orchestrated trolling and disinformation campaigns to promote pro-Vietnamese communist propaganda.
+Similar to Russia's web brigades and China's 50 Cent Army, participants report that they are organized into teams and groups of commentators that participate in Vietnamese and international political blogs and Internet forums using sockpuppets and large-scale orchestrated trolling and disinformation campaigns to promote pro-Vietnamese communist propaganda with a usual overtone of opposition to diversity, equity and inclusion, and of support for Russian imperialism, due to Vietnam's friendly relationship with Russia.

 Background

-It is unclear how the brigades started since the Communist Party of Vietnam (CPVN) often controls political information.
+It is unclear how the brigades started since the Communist Party of Vietnam (CPVN/VCP) often controls political information.
 However, the earliest form of Internet propaganda supporting CPVN seems to have begun in 2007, when the Government announced to "eliminate any wrong news that threaten the Party's rule".
 As the Communist Party is the only party allowed by Vietnamese constitution, it was the beginning of the brigades.

 In 2017, Lieutenant-General Nguyen Trong Nghia, deputy head of the Vietnamese military's political department, confirmed that Vietnam has a new, 10,000-strong military cyber warfare unit to counter criticisms of the government on the Internet.
 The cyber unit named Force 47 is active in several sectors.